keymanapp/keyboards/release/j/jawa/README.md

 Technical:
 * Support for typing Latin Javanese (some special characters) - by pressing CTRL-1 for Javanese Script and CTRL-2 for Latin or something
+* Typing a number should correctly encapsulate the numerals in 'pada pangkat'